Employer of Record

 • Individuals whose earnings exceed the maximum tax-free income limit for the year.

-• Individuals assessed for tax during any of the preceding three years.
+• Individuals assessed for tax during any of the preceding years, subject to current rules.

-• Shareholder directors, partners in firms, and government employees.
+• Shareholder directors, partners in firms, and many government employees.

-• Individuals who own a motor vehicle or a club membership.
+• Individuals who own a motor vehicle or hold certain memberships or licenses where return filing is required by law.

 • Business owners with a trade license.

-• Registered income tax practitioners, chamber of commerce members, or candidates for local government positions.
+• Registered income tax practitioners, chamber of commerce members, or candidates for certain public offices where required.

-• Individuals participating in government tenders or holding executive positions in businesses.
+• Individuals participating in government tenders or holding executive positions in businesses, where filing is required under current rules.

 Exemptions from filing tax returns include: